Integrity Initiatives in the Südhof Lab

 #1-#3 (December 2023 & March 2024)

-Accusations: Dr. Bik & Co noticed that the blots shown in Figure 5, 6 and 7 are assembled from multiple individual blots and accuses the lab of ‘splicing’ blots together inappropriately.
+Accusations: The blots shown in Figure 5, 6 and 7 are inappropriately assembled from multiple individual blots.

-Resolution: These blots assemble analyses of 26 samples that cannot be examined on a single gel.
-Thus the samples were run in parallel on multiple gel electrophoresis apparatuses and blots.
-There are no standard apparatuses that could fit so many samples.
+Resolution: These blots combine analyses of 26 samples that cannot be examined on single gels.
+Thus, the samples were run in parallel on multiple gel electrophoresis apparatuses and blots.
 No attempt was made to hide this fact.
-A decade ago, before the current atmosphere of prosecution, it was assumed and accepted that composite blots like the one cited by the accusers would be assembled from multiple individual blots, each of which is clearly recognizable as a separate blot.
-Nowadays this is considered deception even though there is no attempt to hide it.
+A decade ago, before the current atmosphere of prosecution, composite blots like the one cited by the accusers that are assembled from multiple individual blots were acceptable common practice.
+Nowadays this is labeled deceptive even though there is no attempt to hide it.

 Classification: Unfounded

-Accusations: Presumably based on artificial intelligence searches, Dr. Bik identified image duplications in two sets of panels in Figure 7D.
+Accusations: Presumably based on artificial intelligence searches, the accuser identified image duplications in two sets of panels in Figure 7D and in Figure 9A.

 Classification: Minor mistake